malnakli/ML/tf_servning_keras_mobilenetv2/README.md

-# Using Tensorflow Serving to deploy a trained Keras MobileNet V2 model
+# Train Keras MobileNet V2 model & Deploy to Heroku by using Tensorflow Servning
 This a complete code for my following blog []().